COVID-19 Updates: Taking steps to return to normal.

 Conservation easements are legally binding voluntary agreements between a landowner and a land trust.
 When placed on the land title, an easement restricts future surface development but allows current activities, such as grazing, to continue.
-The landowner retains title.
+The landowner retains title of the property.

-Grants through this program are not available for the purchase of land.
+Grants approved through this program are not available for the purchase of land.

-A land trust is a not-for-profit, non-government organization established to promote biodiversity conservation on private land.
+A land trust is a not-for-profit, non-government organization established to promote the conservation of biodiversity on private land.
 Any land trust currently registered in Alberta is eligible to apply but must provide other funding and demonstrate that their project aligns with the government’s overall conservation objectives.

 The Alberta Land Stewardship Fund was established following changes in 2010 to the Public Lands Act, resulting from the Alberta Land Stewardship Act.

 Any registered Alberta land trust organization can apply for funding from the program.
 The land trust organization must have stated in their mission statement that their purpose is for land conservation.

 The objectives of the program are to provide grants to land trust organizations to help establish and administer new conservation easements on private land and/or administer new conservation projects on land trusts titled land.
 Grants will not be awarded to enable purchase of private land.